ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 ## Listing all Snapshots with Space Used Information and Management functions

-A list of retained snapshots and space that is used can be seen on the **Detail** page (Storage, {{site.data.keyword.blockstorageshort}}).
+A list of retained snapshots and space that is used can be seen on the **Detail** page.
 Management functions (editing schedules and adding more space) are conducted on the Detail page by using the **Actions** menu or links in the various sections on the page.

 ## Viewing the list of retained Snapshots